Bures-sur-Yvette: Geography

-Bures-sur-Yvette is located in the Vallée de Chevreuse on the river Yvette, along which the RER line B is laid.
+Bures-sur-Yvette is located in the Vallée de Chevreuse on the river Yvette, along which the RER B line is laid.
 The stations on the line serving the commune are Bures-sur-Yvette and La Hacquinière.
-Adjacent communes are Orsay, Gif-sur-Yvette, Gometz-le-Châtel, and Les Ulis.
-The small town is also twinned with Crewkerne UK.
+Adjacent communes are Orsay, Gif-sur-Yvette, Gometz-le-Châtel and Les Ulis.
+The small town is also twinned with Crewkerne, England.

-Population
+Demographics

-Inhabitants of Bures-sur-Yvette are known as Buressois in French.
+Inhabitants of Bures-sur-Yvette are known as Buressois (masculine) and Buressoises (feminine) in French.

 Research

 Bures-sur-Yvette hosts the greater part of the Orsay campus of the University of Paris-Sud (Paris XI), as well as the Institut des Hautes Études Scientifiques (IHÉS).